VarunUpadhyay802/Frontend_Intern_Ass_CodeAntAI/README.md

 ## Overview

-This project is a frontend implementation based on the provided Figma design for CodeAnt AI, a Y Combinator-backed startup revolutionizing the code quality and security industry.
-The assignment demonstrates the ability to create intuitive user interfaces following modern best practices and design specifications.
+This project is a frontend implementation based on the provided Figma design for CodeAnt AI By - Varun Upadhyay (IIIT Una )

 ### Project Preview